Arsenal on this day in history – the January files

 10 January 2012: Luke Freeman sold to Stevenage.
 Although described by Arsène Wenger as a very interesting prospect he never played for Arsenal in the League and settled for a career in the lower divisions.

 10 January 2012: Francis Coquelin signed long term extension – but then spent 2013/14 on loan.
 However by Christmas 2014 he was back with the first team, although normally as a sub.
-His recognition as one of the finest DMs in Europe came in 2015.
+His recognition as one of the finest DMs in Europe came in 2015 and he became a first team regular.

 11 January 1890: Arsenal 3 London Caledonians 1 in the London Senior Cup.
 The game saw Arsenal go through to the final.
 Arsenal lost this final, but won the final the following season.